-This manual is not intended as an instruction book on how to fly your powered paraglider.
-You should be a qualified pilot or under suitable supervision, but the following comments describe how to get the best from your wing.
+This manual is not intended as an instruction book on how to fly the EPIC MOTOR.
+You should be a qualified pilot or under suitable supervision, but the following comments describe how to get the best from it.

 Weight range